Suez blockage sets shipping rates racing, oil and gas tankers diverted away

 “We have some cargoes stuck...
 Going around the Cape of Good Hope will be worse,” a trader with a western firm said.

-Reporting by Florence Tan, Jessica Jaganathan, Gavin Maguire, Roslan Khasawneh and Koustav Samanta; Editing by Simon Cameron-Moore and Christopher Cushing
+Reporting by Florence Tan, Jessica Jaganathan, Gavin Maguire, Roslan Khasawneh, Koustav Samanta and Nadine Awadalla in Cairo ; Editing by Simon Cameron-Moore, Christopher Cushing and Emelia Sithole-Matarise

 Our Standards: The Thomson Reuters Trust Principles.